Tail Measures and Regular Variation: Tail measures

-This leads to the following definition of tail measures, which is supported by the findings of \cite{owada:samorodnitsky:2012}; \cEE{therein} tail measures when $\spaceD=\R^\TT$ are introduced, see also \cite{klem} for product spaces containing a zero element and \cite{PH2020} for $\spaceD=D(\R, \R^d)$.
+satisfies $\tailmeasure(F_*) \in \{0,\IF\}$.
+Of particular interest are measures $\nu$ such that \begin{enumerate}[{M}1)] \item , \end{enumerate} since this property is crucial for establishing their $\sigma$-finiteness.
+Next, we define tail measures on $\AA$, supported by the findings of \cite{owada:samorodnitsky:2012}, in which tail measures on the product $\sigma$-field of $\spaceD=(\R^d)^\TT$ are introduced.
+See also \cite{Hrovje, kulik:soulier:2020, klem} for special product spaces containing a zero element 0 (we do not assume existence of 0 here) and \cite{PH2020} for $\spaceD=D(\R, \R^d)$.